gediz/mpv-wiki/FFmpeg-versus-Libav.md

 Although mpv attempts to work well with both FFmpeg and Libav,  FFmpeg is preferred in general.
-This is simply because FFmpeg merges from Libav, and seems have more features and fewer bugs than Libav.
+This is simply because FFmpeg merges from Libav, and seems to have more features and fewer bugs than Libav.
 Although we don't agree with everything FFmpeg does, and we like some of Libav's general goals and development directions, FFmpeg is just better from a practical point of view.